yv989c/ChartsForBenchmarkDotNet/README.md

 # Charts for BenchmarkDotNet

-A simple web app that charts your [BenchmarkDotNet](https://benchmarkdotnet.org/) console results.
-The chart can then be copied to your clipboard or downloaded as a PNG image.
+This [web app][ChartsForBenchmarkDotNet] allows you to create a visual representation of your [BenchmarkDotNet] console results.
+You can conveniently copy the generated chart to your clipboard, save it as a PNG image, or share it through a URL.

 It currently understands standard results like the one shown below.
 Any columns between `Method`/`Runtime` and `Mean` are considered categories in the chart across the x-axis.
-These columns are typically created via properties decorated with the `Params` attribute in your benchmark.
+These columns are typically created via properties decorated with the [`Params`](https://benchmarkdotnet.org/articles/features/parameterization.html) attribute in your benchmark.

-## How do I use it?
-Just `copy` the output of your console containing the results and `paste` it in [the app](https://chartbenchmark.net/).
-The chart will be automatically generated.

-Console Output Example:
+**Console Results**
 ```ini
 BenchmarkDotNet=v0.13.2, OS=Windows 11 (10.0.22621.674)
 AMD Ryzen 9 6900HS Creator Edition, 1 CPU, 16 logical and 8 physical cores